Master of Science in Management Information Systems

 On-Campus and Distance Education Degree Programs

-The MS degree in Management Information Systems (MS-MISY) is a non-thesis degree.
+The Master of Science degree in Management Information Systems (MS-MISY) is a non-thesis program.
 After receiving admission to graduate studies and enrolling for coursework, the student will be assigned a committee chair.
 The person assigned will be the faculty member who serves as the academic advisor for the MS-MISY program.

 Degree Plan